 Chemotherapy put me into premature menopause with severe hormonal changes and side effects, like hot flashes that would come every 30 minutes, night sweats, trouble sleeping, weight gain, mood swings, joint pain, stiffness and other symptoms.

 I lost my hair all over my body, including eyebrows, my nails turned black, I got severe candida grow from chemotherapy.
 When I would look at my face in the mirror, I wouldn't believe that the person in the mirror was my own reflection.

 After my treatment I was put on tamoxifen, and I was on it for almost 6 years.

 Somewhere deep inside my conscience, I knew I should stop taking tamoxifen, but fear of cancer coming back was stoping me from doing so.

 After my treatment, life sims started going back to normal.
-I was following a fairly healthy diet.
-I worked hard 12-14 hours day on running my business, plus being a mommy and wife.
+I was following a fairly healthy lifestyle.
+I run my business and worked hard 12-14 hours day on running my business, plus being a mommy and wife.
 Without realizing how much stress I was putting on myself.

 In 2015, I started feeling discomfort and cramping in my lower abdomen area.
 A couple of months laters, I started bleeding again, as if it were a regular menstrual cycle, which I have't had since 2009.
-I visited my gynecologist, and he ran tests and performed an endometrial biopsy.
-A few days later he called me saying: "Maya, I'm so sorry... cancer came back with metastasis to the endometrium".
-It sims world turned upside down, I stood there still, holding the phone to my ear for some 10 minutes, trying to grasp what I just heard.
+I scheduled appointment with my gynecologist and had endometrial biopsy procedure.
+A few days later I heard those words again: "Maya, I'm so sorry... your cancer came back with metastasis to the endometrium".
+It sims world turned upside down, I stood there still trying to grasp what I just heard.
 Suddenly, everything went blank.
 I just felt that I was floating in space in the darkness all by myself.
-NOW WHAT?
-I was thinking to myself.

 Next couple of weeks was an agony for me.
 Going through additional testings, asking all this questions, that no one had an answer for me.